hazelgrove/hazel/README.md

 our paper at SNAPL 2017.
 You can find these papers at [the Hazel Grove website](http://www.hazelgrove.org/).

 # Running Hazel
 You can run Hazel without installing any dependencies by opening /src/www/hazel.html in a browser.
-We also have [a hosted version available](http://www.hazelgrove.org/hazel/).
+We plan to soon have [a hosted version](http://www.hazelgrove.org/hazel/) available.

 # Building Hazel
 You can build Hazel using the following instructions.